WilliamPrime/Voron-01-Volcano-part-cooling/README.md

 # short summary of what this is
 - modified part cooling ducts for dragon-HF with a volcano length block
+- same footprint ish
+- you loose ~10mm of z
+- not great for anything that needs much part cooling

 # full writing